 Up to one-third of women experience pelvic organ prolapse at some point in their life.
 Expert urogynecologist Dionysios Veronikis, MD, offers diagnosis and treatment for this uncomfortable condition that affects your quality of life.
-At the Center for Urogynecology and Pelvic Reconstructive Surgery in St. Louis, women can find relief from pelvic organ prolapse.
+At the Center for Vaginal Surgery and Urogynecology in St. Louis, women can find relief from pelvic organ prolapse.
 Call the office or book online today if you have symptoms that need evaluation.

 When an organ in your pelvis drops from its normal position, it’s prolapsed.
 You have muscles in your pelvic floor that create a hammock-like support for all your pelvic organs.

 When these muscles grow weak or suffer injury, they fail to hold up your organs as they should.
 You may experience prolapse due to childbirth, surgery, aging, or menopause.
 Pressure on your abdomen from chronic constipation or obesity can also contribute to pelvic organ prolapse.

 Any organ in your pelvic area can prolapse.
 These include the: